 Many parents mention that they are worried about the Virgo child.
 The anti-social hermit phase seems to continue so long that they fear perhaps the late blooming daughter will metamorphose some day into the picture of the Old Maid playing card.
 One mother told me " I fear she will wake up one morning a spinster who keeps cats."Usually it can be demonstrated to the parents satisfaction, though, that the hermit coincides with some kind of apprenticeship and it is not a social malajustment.
 When Virgo feels content or competent at his craft, he does develop interest in social life.
 It has little or nothing to do with chastity or sex, but is a type of Virgo simplfication.
 How many of my Virgo/Virgo rising clients have remarked over the years "I could never have been married during my first year of teaching (or nursing, or social work).
 I went home exhausted, took a nap and opened the books or the briefcase and worked until the wee hours.
 Archetypes of the Zodiac (Llewellyn Modern Astrology Library)

-Virgo’s are realists and want to live a useful life, usually setting aside the things in life which are not considered to be practical.
+Virgo is a realist and wants to live a useful life, usually setting aside the things in life which are not considered to be practical.
 Liz Greene says that Virgo can throw away romance, and tragically life is full of work and drudgery.
-In Virgo’s world, everything is carefully studied; analysed and improved, and the more introverted Virgo suffers from shyness and lack of social ease and confidence.
+In the Virgo’s world, everything is carefully studied; analysed and improved, and the more introverted Virgo suffers from shyness and lack of social ease and confidence.
 A sense of inadequacy can create an inferiority complex, and they also have an intense need for privacy.

 Sometimes it is necessary for Virgo on their journey to becoming whole, to live alone for some time.
 Virgo is, after all, represented by the Hermit in the Tarot Card spread.
 The Hermit is the card of introspection, analysis and study.
 In a reading the card signifies that it is not a good time for socializing, and during time in solitude wisdom is gained.
 The Hermit’s time of withdrawal aids in the development of a firm sense of their identity growing into an individual who is integrated within himself.
 There is a lot of inner work that Virgo needs to do, and in some sense they are always preparing for something.